4 Twitter Analysts Break Down New Features, Revenue Goals

 The company also unveiled a feature called microcommunities, which will allow users to form small groups based on a common interest; an improved safety feature that could detect when a user is being overwhelmed with negative comments; and a feature called Birdwatch aimed at stopping the spread of misinformation.

-The Twitter Analysts: Cannacord Genuity analyst Maria Ripps maintained a Hold rating on Twitter and increased the price target from $65 to $82.
+The Twitter Analysts: Canaccord Genuity analyst Maria Ripps maintained a Hold rating on Twitter and increased the price target from $65 to $82.

 KeyBlanc Capital Markets analyst Justin Patterson maintained an Overweight rating and raised the price target from $80 to $90.